EnterTheVoid-x86/rsh/README.md

  - A semi working history ~~only works as long as the shell session is running~~
  - Dev Mode
  - Joe biden
+ - Has benefits from other shells like BASH
- - Can run system commands!
-This is literally the most useful thing about it
+ - Can run System commands! ~~Yeah, no dip~~
  - Written in Ruby!
  - Lightweight
- - Tab to list everything in your current directory, or to autofill with a letter in the input field.
+ - Tab to list everything in your current directory, or to complete your command.
  - Date and time commands
  - Basic customization
- - Did I fix the color?
+ - Working colors
  - Can run on your grandma's old beaten up Windows XP Computer, if you install Linux on it, if ya know what I mean lmao
  - Sample Text
  - Eggs